"Are you searching for the river of your soul? Then come out of your prison. Leave the stream and join the river that flows into the ocean."

 What is Transpersonal Psychology?

 Transpersonal psychology can be best understood as the integration of the world’s spiritual traditions with modern psychology.
-The prefix trans is Latin for “beyond” or “across”.
+The Latin prefix “trans-” generally means "across", "beyond", or "on the other side of".
 So, transpersonal quite literally means to go “beyond the personal”.
-It is concerned with developing a self (as explored in modern psychology) while also honoring the call to go beyond the self (as explored in spirituality).
+It is concerned with developing a self (as explored in modern psychology) while also honouring the call to go beyond the self (as explored in spirituality).

-First, let us say a little about each teaching separately:
+First, let us discuss a little about each teaching separately:

-Modern psychology is interested in identifying ourselves as separate and independent individuals, often referred to as “ego” or “self”.
-The goal of therapy is to become healthy human beings that possess qualities such as self-esteem, autonomy, balanced interpersonal relationships, and self acceptance.
-It is concerned with healing from wounds accrued in the physical world and overcoming pathology, such as depression, anxiety, insecurity, or anger by reprogramming our thoughts and behaviors.
-The expectation is that these improvements will lead to us becoming content and high functioning people within our society living a higher quality of life.
+Modern psychology often explores the ways we understand ourselves as distinct and autonomous individuals, commonly using terms like 'ego' or 'self' to describe this aspect of identity.
+The goal of therapy is to become healthy and whole human beings who possess qualities such as self-esteem, autonomy, balanced interpersonal relationships, and self acceptance.
+It focuses on healing our wounds and overcoming life’s unique struggles, such as depression, anxiety, insecurity, or anger by transforming our thoughts, emotions, and behaviors.
+The expectation is that growing these skills will lead to us becoming content and fulfilled individuals, living a higher quality of life.

-Only recently have we begun to realize that both the spiritual and psychological aspects of a person need to be explored together.
-Focusing on one instead of the other does not address the wholeness and entirety of a being.
+In recent years, there has been a growing recognition of the value in exploring both the spiritual and psychological aspects of a person.
+Focusing primarily on one while overlooking the other may not fully reflect the complexity and richness of the human experience.
 There are many layers to who we are, and what we need to work on is fluid and constantly changing.
 At times we need to be working on the “ego,” while at other times we need to explore our spiritual connection to ourselves and all that is around us.

-The goal is to continuously evolve in both realms simultaneously so as to change the trajectory of our lives for the better.
-Transpersonal psychotherapy can be viewed as a complete and holistic psycho-spiritual model that allows for the whole range of what a human being can experience.
+The intention is often to grow in both psychological and spiritual realms in a way that supports meaningful change in our lives.
+Transpersonal psychotherapy offers one approach that seeks to integrate these dimensions, providing space for a wide range of human experiences to be explored and understood.
 It emphasizes the ultimate possibilities for us as human beings in terms of cultivating qualities like love, awareness, generosity, patience, joy, and wisdom.
 When we experience that, we are not so separate, and we can get a feel for the non dual dimension of life, we are more likely to feel connected to others in the world.

 “Success is not final, failure is not fatal: it is the courage to continue that counts.”